Fire Safety Plans - Ontario

 Ontario Fire Code, Division B, Section 2.8 “Emergency Planning”

 - Instructions for emergency procedures

 - Office of the Fire Marshal Requirements for Vulnerable Occupancies: Care occupancies, Care and treatment occupancies and Licensed Retirement Homes

 - Local fire department

 - Residential care facilities

 Questions and Answers and Feedback to Participants on Achievement of Learning Outcomes

 Concluding Remarks and Final Adjournment

-John Percy is Captain of Fire Prevention with the Cambridge Fire Department.
-He has over 25 years of experience in the fire protection and fire service industries.
+John Percy is a certified Canadian Fire Alarm Association Technician (CFAA) for Ontario, public fire & life safety educator and fire prevention officer with the Office of the Fire Marshal.
+He has over 27 years of experience in the fire protection and fire service industries.
 He has experience with enforcement of the Ontario Fire & Building codes, fire investigations, education, media relations and building plans examination review.
 Currently registered (BCIN) as a Fire Protection Inspector with the Ministry of Municipal Affairs & Housing in Ontario.

 NOT INTERESTED IN THIS COURSE?